 Distinguished Lecture Series

 This series is made possible through the generosity of the Walter F. Brown Family of San Antonio.
 This series brings some of the most influential leaders, pioneers, and thinkers of our time to Trinity to share their personal journeys and to provide insight into their life’s work.
 The series has hosted Walter Cronkite, Henry Kissinger, Walter Mondale, Elie Wiesel, Mario Cuomo, Benazir Bhutto, Dick Cheney, Desmond Tutu, Benjamin Netanyahu, Madeleine Albright, Robert Gates, and David Brooks, among others.
-This lecture is held during the fall semester.
 For more information, contact Strategic Communications and Marketing at 210-999-8406.

 Distinguished Scientist Lecture Series

 The Trinity University Distinguished Scientists Lecture Series is made possible through an endowment gift from the Walter F. Brown Family of San Antonio.
 The lecture brings pioneering U.S. and international scientists to Trinity.
 Past speakers include Robert Sapolsky, Scott W. Tinker, John C. Mather, Robert A. Bjork, and David Eagleman.
 For more information, contact Office of Academic Affairs at 210-999-8201.

 Flora Cameron Lecture on Politics and Public Affairs